Why Sue PG&E If You Have Homeowners Insurance?

 Additional Living Expenses.
 Homeowners insurance often limits payments for additional living expenses by imposing a time limit, or a dollar cap, or both.
 Following a declared disaster, California law requires that insurers make ALE coverage available for up to 24 months, subject to the other terms of your policy (such as the stated dollar limit or showing “reasonable progress” toward rebuilding or replacing your home).
 In September 2018, the California legislature passed SB 894, which increased this minimum time period to 36 months.
 Because of insurance industry lobbying, however, the new law was not applied retroactively for the benefit of October 2017 fire victims, for whom the 24-month period still applies.

 Soil.
 Some insurance policies expressly exclude coverage for soil erosion, soil testing, prevention of runoff, or other expenses related to protecting, stabilizing, or restoring your land.
-These costs can present an unexpected shortfall in coverage, particularly for hillside lots as well as those the Army Corps over-excavated during debris removal.
+These costs can present an unexpected shortfall in coverage, particularly for hillside lots as well as those the Army Corps over-excavated during the FEMA/County debris removal program.

 Business losses.
 Absent a specific endorsement, your homeowners policy might not cover business losses such as lost income, interruption in business activity, or damage to business property.